coolshou/libnl3/README.rst

 relatively easy to convert C programs into pure Python without having to call external binaries.

 As Netlink is a Linux-specific protocol, this library will only work on Linux hosts.
 All communication is done using sockets between the Python process and the Linux kernel.
-The main driver for porting libnl was to use `nl80211 <https://wireless.wiki.kernel.org/en/developers/documentation/nl80211>`_ in Python to scan for wireless access points natively, without having to run an external program and parse its output.
+The main driver for porting libnl3 was to use `nl80211 <https://wireless.wiki.kernel.org/en/developers/documentation/nl80211>`_ in Python to scan for wireless access points natively, without having to run an external program and parse its output.

-* Python 2.6, 2.7, PyPy, PyPy3, 3.3, and 3.4 supported on Linux.
+* Python PyPy3, 3.7, and 3.8 supported on Linux.

 .. image:: https://img.shields.io/wercker/ci/54f908261d0e8d4b221bfc9d.svg?style=flat-square&label=Wercker%20CI
    :target: https://app.wercker.com/#applications/54f908261d0e8d4b221bfc9d